- F. Lynn Godfriaux

 Angela glared at me.
 “You’re acting like you’re the boss now.
 Since when is my life suddenly your business?”

-have a clue how to recognize when someone’s pulling one over on you.”
+how to recognize when someone’s pulling one over on you.”
 Damn it.
 I shouldn’t have said that.
-I opened
+I opened my mouth to

 “Angela, wait.
 Please.
 I’m sorry.”

-unlike her that I wasn’t sure what to do.
-I took another step back, felt the bench of the nearest grand piano against the
+that I wasn’t sure what to do.
+I took another step back, felt the bench of the nearest grand piano against the backs of my

-sat down.
+down.
 I watched her arms lift the lid covering the keys.
-A slow, single melody line drifted from strings hidden
+A slow, single melody line drifted from strings hidden under the

-sister.
 “I just want to know who this guy is.
 It’s … you and me now.
-I … I guess I got mad because he didn’t bother
+I … I guess I got mad because he didn’t bother to introduce

-broke into my thoughts.
+into my thoughts.
 “It was so cool, lying under there whenever Dad was practicing.
-Or when the two of them
+Or when the two of them were in here

 “I wish you had pursued your music.”
 I looked up at her, wishing with a fresh wave of despair that I hadn’t been so

-during her years in high school.
-She had been offered full scholarships by several universities, and partial scholarships
+her years in high school.
+She had been offered full scholarships by several universities, and partial scholarships from two

 “After I saw how much the therapists helped Jeremiah’s brother, I wanted to try to help people instead.”

-recently turned fourteen.
-When I first met Jeremiah eight years ago, Mud Rain had been six years old, non-verbal and
+turned fourteen.
+When I first met Jeremiah eight years ago, Mud Rain had been six years old, non-verbal and difficult to

-instead.
 We used to email each other daily.
-Thinking back on things, I realized our communication had dropped off the
+Thinking back on things, I realized our communication had dropped off the last couple of

 Her abrupt change in subject jerked me back to my bluntness about the new man in her life.